Register a Trademark in Thailand

 Our specialists in company registration in Thailand recommend you to make some research to see if the chosen trademark is registered or not.
 The Thai department of intellectual property is able to provide you with such information.
 The registered marks in another country will not be taken into consideration except the mark is believed to be popular or well-known.

-What you need to know about the trademark registration in Thailand?
+What do you need to know before trademark registration in Thailand?

 The Thai law regarding trademark registration in the country will not accept royal seals, emblems of the royal seals, official flags, marks matching with a diploma, medal or certificate, or any other mark that infringes the public morality.